5l1v3r1/UHA/README.md

 from the string 1010202130213011404130 > 10
 and then we get first value of the second string
 9070890901203210990289328932094 > 90 then we add the 2 values so `90 + 10 = 100`
-if the value is greater than 100 we take away 100 so in this intance we will do `100 - 100` and we will get `00` then we append it to a spare string `string += 00` then we repeat it for all the 32 symbols so 2 32 byte strings gets turned into 1.
+if the value is greater than 100 we take away 100 so in this instance we will do `100 - 100` and we will get `00` then we append it to a spare string `string += 00` then we repeat it for all the 32 symbols so 2 32 byte strings gets turned into 1.
 We repeat this entire sequence until